dotkernel/plugin-mail-transporter/README.md

  X* - the transporter number, starting with 1 (starting with 0 is also accepted but the key is not necessarily relevant)

+ For more support or suggestions visit: www.dotkernel.com or contact us here: http://www.dotkernel.com/contact/